its-sarin/Inventory.cs/readme.md

 // Sets its LootType to 'equipment' sword.Type = LootType.equipment;

-// Creates a new "Potion" Loot object with an Id of 2, a rarity of Rarity.rare, is stackable, and of LootType.consumable Loot potion = new Loot("Potion", 2, Rarity.rare, 99, LootType.consumable);
+// Creates a new "Potion" Loot object with an Id of 2, a rarity of Rarity.rare,
+// can stack 99 per InventorySlot, and of LootType.consumable
+Loot potion = new Loot("Potion", 2, Rarity.rare, 99, LootType.consumable);

 // Creates a new "Wood" Loot object with an Id of 3